 Veterinarians who provide holistic care look at a variety of unique factors, from your pet's disease pattern to their environment and even their relationship with you, to develop a treatment protocol.
 From traditional pharmaceuticals to ancient herbs and cold laser therapy, we have a range of treatment options depending on your pet's specific circumstances.

-Depending on your pet's condition and your vet's recommendations, we may use a blend of traditional care and holistic modalities to treat diseases or disorders, especially chronic ailments.
+Depending on your pet's condition and your vet's recommendations, we may use a blend of traditional care and holistic veterinary care to treat diseases or disorders, especially chronic ailments.

 Veterinarians who practice holistic veterinary medicine must attend traditional veterinary school to receive training.
 To become qualified to offer holistic medicine, they obtain additional training after graduating with a veterinary degree.

-Our vets often recommend one or multiple treatment options that are classified as holistic medicine.
+Our vets often recommend one or multiple treatment options that are classified as holistic medicine for pets.
 They include:

 Acupuncture is an aspect of Traditional Chinese Veterinary Medicine that focuses on promoting healing by restoring the energy balance in the body.